 Norm means a standard of behaviour.
 Standard in its sense that human beings ought to behave or ought not to behave in society.
 In this juncture ‘ought’ proposition came to be incorporated or injected in the realm of positivism.
 Here the law is as implied ‘ought’ proposition came to be incorporated or injected in the realm of positivism.
 Here the law is as implied ‘ought’ proposition contradictory thing.
-Kelsen explain this ‘ought’ in positivist sense and says that “yes it is an ‘ought’ it is a ‘legal’ ought and not a ‘moral’ one.
+Kelsen explains this ‘ought’ in a positivist sense and says that “yes it is an ‘ought’ it is a ‘legal’ ought and not a ‘moral’ one.

 In Jayalalita v.
-Union of India (1994) Supreme Court held that the Constitution is a supreme rather than mandate of public.
+Union of India (1994) Supreme Court held that the Constitution is a supreme rather than a mandate of public.
 Here, in this case, K.K.
-Venugopal, the advocate for Jayalalita contended that Jayalalita and her party get the brutal majority and it is the mandate of people, which is superior, and so she cannot be removed.
+Venugopal, the advocate for Jayalalita contended that Jayalalita and her party get the brutal majority and it is the mandate of the people, which is superior, and so she cannot be removed.
 The Supreme Court rejected the contention and said that the Constitution is Supreme.

 So in India, a basic norm could be termed to Constitution.